matn7/CS-Notes/src/main/java/spring/SPRING-REACTIVE.md

 - The system responds in a timely manner.
 - Responsiveness is the cornerstone of usability and utility.
-- Responsiveness also means problems may be detected quickly and dealt with effectively.
+- Responsiveness also means problems may detect quickly and dealt with effectively.
 - Responsive systems provide rapid and consistent response times.
 - Consistent behavior simplifies error handling, builds end user confidence, and encourages further interaction.

 **Resilient**

 - System stays responsive in the face of failure.
-- Resilience is achieved by replication, containment, isolation and delegation.
+- Resilience achieved by replication, containment, isolation and delegation.
-- Failures are contained within each component.
+- Failures contained within each component.
 - Parts of the system can fail, without compromising the system as a whole.
-- Recovery of each component is delegated to another.
+- Recovery of each component delegated to another.
-- High-availability is ensured by replication where necessary.
+- High-availability ensured by replication where necessary.

 **Elastic**